 A telemarketer is an individual that contacts potential leads or customers over the phone to sell products or services.
 Telemarketing can include surgery or information gathering as well.
 When a telemarketer calls a person on the phone, there are specific rules that they must follow under federal law.
 Unfortunately, many telemarketers don’t follow the rules.
 In fact, many people report being harassed by telemarketers.
 In 2016, the Federal Trade Commission had more than 31 million complaints from people being bothered by sales calls.

-Many consumers aren’t aware of the TCPA, or the Telephone Consumer Protection Act.
-This law places restrictions on telemarketing calls.
+Many consumers aren’t aware of the TCPA, or the Telephone Consumer Protection Act, this law places restrictions on telemarketing calls.
 Companies that violate the TCPA can face lawsuits and other penalties.
-In 2013, a Texas woman was awarded more than a quarter million dollars after receiving annoying telemarketing phone calls from a cable company.
+In 2013, a Texas woman was awarded more than $250,000 after receiving annoying telemarketing phone calls from a cable company.

 If you are being harassed by telemarketers, contact a TCPA attorney.
 They can help you put a stop to irritating calls and get you compensated for your trouble.